samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 \end{figure}

 ### Modulation and Coding Schemes
-- For a cell radius of 4 km, 50% of devices use high MCS index (greater or equal to 9) in order to increase data rates
+- For a cell radius of 4 km, 50% of devices use high MCS index (greater or equal than 9) in order to increase data rates
-- For larger cell radius, 70% of devices use high MCS index!
+- For larger cells, 70% of devices use high MCS index!

 \begin{figure}
 	\centering